Live Fully Engaged.

-In its inaugural year of 2018-19 USF froze room and board costs for the 2018-19 academic year and is initiating a $300 general fee per year.
+In its inaugural year of 2018-19 USF froze room and board costs and initiated a $300 general fee per year.
 The general fee supports student-related amenities and services external to the delivery of quality academic programming supported by tuition.
 The University takes pride in ensuring that these fees remain affordable and serve to enhance the college experience.

 How does this impact financial aid/scholarships?

-In 2018-19 all students will receive an adjusted financial aid package that at the bottom line will be more financially advantageous to them when compared to a standard 3% annual increase for 2018-19 without a tuition reset.
+In its inaugural year of 2018-19 all students received an adjusted financial aid package that at the bottom line was more financially advantageous to them when compared to a standard 3% annual increase for 2018-19 without a tuition reset.
 To explain further, this reset marks a change in the way USF charges for an undergraduate degree.
-In addition to reset tuition, students will also see frozen room and board costs from last year, adjusted financial aid and a $300 per year General University Fee that supports student-related services.
-The bottom line is that all students will see direct cost savings even though the dollar amount of financial aid and scholarship awards are changing.
-Ultimately by resetting tuition by $10,000, financial aid and scholarship dollars will go further in covering the cost of tuition.
+In addition to reset tuition, students also saw frozen room and board costs from the previous year, adjusted financial aid and a $300 per year General University Fee that supports student-related services.
+The bottom line is that all students saw direct cost savings even though the dollar amount of financial aid and scholarship awards were changing.
+Ultimately by resetting tuition by $10,000, financial aid and scholarship dollars go further in covering the cost of tuition.

 What does this mean for philanthropic support, especially for scholarships?